alphagov/govwifi-terraform/README.md

 Also set the `user_db_name` variable in the london_admin module of the london.tf file for your environment to `govwifi_staging_users` [see here for an example commit](https://github.com/alphagov/govwifi-terraform/pull/777/commits/5482ac674b74b946b66040e158101bd4aa703a44#diff-adf1083457d3aaad1753c8b333a2dbae1f1aff6f202d4b2390a983cef0389f88R189).

-Due to the way the GovWifi Ruby applications have been built the apps will expect to be running in one of
+Due to the way the GovWifi Ruby applications have been built the apps will expect to be running in one of the following environments:
+- production
+- staging
+- development

+This is based on the way the Ruby configuration files are set up.
+You can see an example [here](https://github.com/alphagov/govwifi-admin/blob/1ed0271fcb800b228d9e421772f1983784777883/config/database.yml).

-The APP_ENV environment variable for any new GovWifi environment should be set to `staging`, unless this is a real diaster recovery of production.
-The `dev` setting is only used when the app containers are run on a developers local machine.
+The APP_ENV environment variable for any new GovWifi environment should be set to `staging`, unless this is a real diaster recovery of production (in which case set the APP_ENV to `production`).
+The `dev` setting is only used when the app containers are run on a developers' local machine.

 There is work planned to improve this process, and make the apps more environment agnostic.